Bennettswood Primary School

 MARGARET

 Like everyone else I started school in “Bubs”, aged five.
 The baby boom was in full swing and there must have been an imbalance of kids between my year and the next because one day, out of the blue, the woman in charge of the little kids, (called the “Head Mistress” *snigger*) came into our class and called out half a dozen names including mine.
 We duly stood and followed her into the class next door: Miss Meadow’s Grade One, making a total of 47 little baby boomers in her class.
-I had already been through the joys of
+I had already been through the joys of John and Betty, so the move might have been mid year.
+I loved Miss Meadows, it can’t have been too traumatic.

 My only other specific memory from those very early years was the Junior Mistress with a dressed up visitor accosting me in the playground and asking me what half of eleven was.
 I was very aware that I was part of a little show to impress the lady, and I remember consciously acting out the part of the clever but deferential little student.